RealTimeLogic/LSP-Examples/AJAX/README.md

 mako -l::www
 ```

-See the [Mako Server command line video tutorial](https://youtu.be/vwQ52ZC5RRg) for more information on how to start the Mako Server.
+For detailed instructions on starting the Mako Server, check out our [command line video tutorial](https://youtu.be/vwQ52ZC5RRg) and review the server's [command line options](https://realtimelogic.com/ba/doc/?url=Mako.html#loadapp) in our documentation.

 After starting the Mako Server, use a browser and navigate to
 http://localhost/.
 Enter some data into the input field and